 - See a doctor right away.
 You may need medical attention for accident-related problems that worsen over several days or weeks.
 Still, keep records that you saw a doctor about the issue immediately following the accident.
 You may also be required to follow through with doctor recommendations regarding that injury.

 - Watch out for claim deadlines.
 Be aware of insurance deadlines for filing a claim after an accident.
 Check with your insurer on your exact deadline.

-How do I file a claim for medical bills?
+How to file a motorcycle insurance claim for medical bills

 To file a medical claim, you’ll first need to assess who’s at fault.
 Although medical payments coverage is typically a no-fault policy, you may receive coverage from the other driver’s liability coverage if that person is at fault.

 To file a claim: